Emma234234/week7Assignment/README.md

-# Data Analysis & Visualization Assignment
+# Analyzing Data with Pandas and Visualizing Results with Matplotlib Assignment

 ## Objective
 Analyze the **Iris dataset** using Pandas, Matplotlib, and Seaborn: